Megali Idea: World War I

 Following the Greek gains in the Balkan Wars, the Ottomans began to persecute ethnic Greeks living in the Empire, which led to ethnic cleansing in the Greek genocide.
-This persecution continued into World War I when the Ottomans declared for the Central Powers on late 1914.
-Greece remained neutral until 1917 when they joined the Allies.
-Refugees reports of Turkish atrocities as well as the Allied victory in World War I seemed to promise an even greater realization of the Megali Idea.
+This persecution continued into World War I when the Ottomans declared for the Central Powers in late 1914.
+Greece remained neutral until 1917 when it joined the Allies.
+Refugees' reports of Turkish atrocities as well as the Allied victory in World War I seemed to promise an even greater realization of the Megali Idea.
 Greece gained a foothold in Asia Minor with a protectorate over Smyrna and its hinterland.
 Following 5 years of Greek administration, a referendum was to be held to determine whether the territory would revert to Ottoman control or join Greece.
 Greece also gained the islands of Imbros and Tenedos, Western and Eastern Thrace, the border then drawn a few miles from the walls of Constantinople.

 Greco-Turkish War (1919–1922)

 Greece's efforts to take control of Smyrna in accordance with the Treaty of Sèvres were thwarted by Turkish revolutionaries, who were resisting the Allies.
 The Turks finally prevailed and expelled the Greeks from Anatolia during the Greco-Turkish War (1919–1922) (part of the Turkish War of Independence).
-The war was concluded by the Treaty of Lausanne which saw Greece cede Eastern Thrace, Imbros, Tenedos and Smyrna to the nascent Turkish Republic.
+The war was concluded by the Treaty of Lausanne, which saw Greece cede Eastern Thrace, Imbros, Tenedos and Smyrna to the nascent Turkish Republic.
 To avoid any further territorial claims, both Greece and Turkey engaged in an "exchange of populations": During the conflict, 151,892 Greeks had already fled Asia Minor.
 The Treaty of Lausanne moved 1,104,216 Greeks from Turkey, while 380,000 Turks left the Greek territory for Turkey.
-The transfers ended any further appetite for pursuing the concept of a Greater Greece and ended the 3000 year Greek habitation of Asia Minor.
+The transfers ended any further appetite for pursuing the concept of a Greater Greece and ended the 3000-year Greek habitation of Asia Minor.
 Further population exchanges occurred after World War I, including 40,027 Greeks from Bulgaria, 58,522 from Russia (because of the defeat of the White Army led by Pyotr Wrangel) and 10,080 from other lands (for example Dodecanese or Albania), while 70,000 Bulgarians from Thrace and Macedonia had moved to Bulgaria.
-From the Bulgarian refugees ca. 66,000 were from Greek Macedonia.
+From the Bulgarian refugees, c.
+66,000 were from Greek Macedonia.

-The immediate reception of refugees to Greece cost 45 million francs, so the League of Nations arranged for a loan of 150 million francs to aid settlement of refugees.
+The immediate reception of refugees to Greece cost 45 million francs, so the League of Nations arranged for a loan of 150 million francs to aid the settlement of refugees.
 In 1930, Venizelos even went on an official visit to Turkey, where he proposed that Mustafa Kemal be awarded the Nobel Peace Prize.